enznear/codex_test/README.md

     listen 8080;
     location /apps/<app_id>/ {
         proxy_pass http://127.0.0.1:<port>;
+        proxy_http_version 1.1;
+        proxy_set_header Upgrade $http_upgrade;
+        proxy_set_header Connection "upgrade";
+        proxy_set_header Host $host;
     }
 }
 ```

+Gradio apps rely on WebSockets, so the proxy configuration must forward upgrade
-You can restrict access by providing `allow_ips` (comma separated IP list) or an
+headers as shown above.
+You can restrict access by providing `allow_ips`
-`auth_header` when uploading an app.
-These values are injected into the Nginx
+(comma separated IP list) or an `auth_header` when uploading an app.
+These
-location block.
+values are injected into the Nginx location block.
 ## Frontend

 A minimal React+Tailwind UI is included in `frontend/index.html`.
 The backend now serves this file automatically, so simply navigate to `http://localhost:8000` in your browser after starting the backend.